 Stephanie Sarley is a prolific multimedia artist creating her own world of art, using humor and absurdity to boldly challenge how female sexuality is perceived and defined.
 Through her current works she is redefining how people look at food and is best known for her surrealistic fruit art series, featuring notable works such as Cream Cup, and Blood Orange.

 Working in an array of mediums with a background in fine arts, the innovative artist has created the series Crotch Monsters and ‘Orcunts’, and a surrealistic coloring book, Dick Dog And Friends.
 Her digital art encompasses a wide spectrum of works of multiple series of digital paintings, animations, films and photographs.
-She has a love for graphite illustration drawing her signature grotesques.
+She has a love for graphite illustration and drawing her signature grotesques.

 On three occasions in a single month in 2016, Instagram suspended and restored the artist’s account, causing an uproar over art censorship and garnering an enormous amount of press.
 Her work has been commercialized, copyright infringed and appropriated on an large scale internationally, which has caused her to be become vocal on issues regarding ownership of your image in the virtual space.